A Buttock Lift using Fat (Brazilian Butt Lift or BBL) transfer provides an improvement in contour by the use of fat transfer to the buttock.

 The operation is performed as a day-surgery procedure in an accredited hospital

-Fat is removed by liposuction from other areas of the body such as abdomen, love-handles and thighs, resulting in an improved contour in these areas.
+Fat is removed by liposuction from other areas of the body such as abdomen, flanks and thighs, resulting in an improved contour in these areas.
 The fat is the then filtered to ensure that only pure fat is injected into the buttock.

 Small incisions (less than 5mm) are used to harvest and inject the fat during the fat transfer procedure.
 These scars are rarely visible down the track.